 figure out what it means.
 Doctors do more than just use BMI to assess a child's current

 weight.
 They also take into account stage of puberty and use BMI results from past

 years to track whether a child is overweight.
 Spotting trends early on can be helpful

 so you can make changes before weight gain becomes a problem.

 Overweight and obese kids and teens are developing weight-related health problems,

-such as type 2 diabetes, high cholesterol,
+such as type 2 diabetes, high

-and high blood pressure (hypertension).
+cholesterol, and high blood

-chance of serious health conditions, such as heart disease.
+have a greater chance of serious health conditions, such as heart disease.